Atlanta

 Overview - Atlanta

 Located at the foothills of the Appalachian Mountains, Atlanta is the capital of and the largest city by population in Georgia.
 It has approximately 511,000 inhabitants in the city proper as of 2023.
-The Atlanta metropolitan area (Atlanta-Sandy Springs-Rowswell) comprised 6,307,261 residents as of the 2023 US Census Bureau Estimate.
+The Atlanta metropolitan area (Atlanta-Sandy Springs-Roswell) comprised 6,307,261 residents as of the 2023 US Census Bureau Estimate.

-MARTA
+MARTA Rail

 Opened 1979, the Metropolitan Atlanta Rapid Transit Authority's heavy rail rapid transit network consists of four metro services that serve the city of Atlanta, Georgia and the surrounding suburbs.